telerik/kendo-ui-core/docs-aspnet-mvc/helpers/calendar/overview.md

 ### By Handler Name

-The examples below demonstrates how to subscribe to events by a handler name.
+The following example demonstrates how to subscribe to events by a handler name.

 ###### Example